The War Within Season 2 Mythic+ DPS tier list

 The War Within Season 2 DPS tier list criteria

 As always, we’ll rank each class and specialization into tiers from S to C. S-Tier represents the strongest, meta-defining specs, while C-Tier includes those that may struggle in Season 2.
-This War Within tier list considers performance in raids, Mythic+, Hero Talents, and recent reworks based on PTR data and testing.
+This War Within tier list considers performance in Mythic+, Hero Talents, and recent reworks based on Season 2 perfomance data and testing.

 Here’s how the rankings break down in this The War Within specializations tier list: